Santorini in October 2026: Crowds, Weather & Why It’s the Best Kept Secret

 Post-Harvest Wine Season

-September brings the harvest; October brings the celebration.
-The wineries have pressed their Assyrtiko grapes, the new wine is in barrel, and the winemakers — relieved and proud — open their doors with particular warmth.
-October wine tastings at Estate Argyros, Santo Wines, or Hatzidakis feel more personal than the summer rush, with the winemakers often present and happy to talk through the vintage.
+September brings the harvest; October brings the relief.
+The Assyrtiko grapes have been pressed, the new wine is sitting in barrel, and the winemakers — tired, proud, and finally done — open their doors with a warmth that’s hard to find in summer.
+Tastings at Estate Argyros, Santo Wines, or Hatzidakis in October feel genuinely personal.
+The winemakers are often right there in the room, happy to talk through this year’s vintage without one eye on the queue behind you.

-This is the month to take a serious wine tour.
-With smaller groups, unhurried tastings, and the story of this year’s harvest still fresh, you’ll understand Santorini’s volcanic wine culture at a depth impossible in peak season.
+This is the month to do a serious wine tour.
+Smaller groups, unhurried tastings, the harvest story still fresh in everyone’s minds — you’ll come away understanding Santorini’s volcanic wine culture at a depth that’s simply impossible in peak season.

 Crowds and Prices

-October sees roughly 60–70% fewer visitors than August.
-The change is dramatic and immediately noticeable.
-You can watch the Oia sunset from the best position in the kasteli without being packed in a crowd of 3,000.
-You can get the caldera-view table at any restaurant on any night.
-You can walk through Fira’s alleys slowly, stop, look around, and feel like you’re actually in Santorini rather than in a queue.
+October brings roughly 60–70% fewer visitors than August.
+The difference hits you immediately.
+You can watch the Oia sunset from the best spot in the kasteli without being wedged into a crowd of 3,000 strangers.
+You can actually get the caldera-view table at dinner — any restaurant, any night, no advance panic booking required.
+Walking through Fira’s alleys slowly, stopping, looking around without being nudged forward?
+That’s October.

 What to Do in Santorini in October